 |100% Max $300||Visit Site

 COVID-19 odds come and go on a daily basis at most offshore betting sites, especially in the form of props about league cancellations or other sporting delays.
 However, you can also find election odds, political props, and other betting odds for current events that have to do specifically with coronavirus, and we’ve included the current ones here (via Bovada).

 There are several ways that the Wuhan coronavirus can impact elections, and by extension, impact election odds.
-The main ways are listed below, and if you’ve been tracking the political betting boards lately, you can see for yourself how the news and hype have contributed to the drop in Donald Trump’s re-election odds.
+The main ways are listed below, and if you’ve been tracking the political betting boards lately, you can see for yourself how the news and hype contributed to the election loss for Donald Trump.